 - Drowsy But Awake: Third, is to lay your baby down “drowsy, but awake”.
 We know that you’re sick of hearing it, but this method can actually work wonderfully if done consistently and correctly.
 The idea behind this approach is to allow your baby to fall asleep using whatever methods they are used to, but gently rousing them after you’ve lowered them into their crib.
 Sound scary?
 It can be!
 Especially if you didn’t wait until your baby was sleepy enough to not want to protest your departure.
 However, if done frequently and consistently, you may realise that your baby is not only able to put themselves back to sleep after you’ve roused them, but that they are also able to put themselves back to sleep as they’re transitioning sleep cycles in the middle of the night.

 Want more tips and tricks?
 Check out Parent Magazine’s article for even more sleeping baby tips to help get your child nodding off, in a hurry.

 Try one of our baby grooming kits to help!

 All in all, no matter what method you choose, staying consistent will be key to teaching your baby to sleep independently.
 Remember, with grit and determination, you and your baby can sleep soundly at night…for the entire night!

-Learn more about toddler sleep on our blog, such as when do babies stop napping and how to keep your toddler from getting out of bed at night.
+Learn more about toddler sleep on our blog, such as when do babies stop napping y how to keep your toddler from getting out of bed at night.